sheldon124/political-network-API/README.md

 * The database that this API interacts with is a PostgreSQL db
 * The base routes are defined in index.js, while the complete REST routes are implemented in separate files within the routes folder depending on the service
 * The services folder contains files and functions responsible for handling data retrieval and communication with the database.
 There are separate files for different services
+* Any merge to the main branch, automatically deployes the API on our Render server

 ## Services
 * citizen - APIs for citizen account registration